Samu1311/XRD1-VR/blogposts/01_Idea_Kickoff.md

 4. 🏛️ **Ancient Greece**

 In each “**time room**,” players will step into a distinct historical environment inspired by one of these cultures.
-The goal in each room is to **solve 2–3 puzzles** that reflect elements of the respective civilization — from engineering and architecture to language, symbols, and mythology.
+The goal in each room is to **solve 1–3 puzzles** that reflect elements of the respective civilization — from engineering and architecture to language, symbols, and mythology.
-Once all puzzles in a room are completed, a **portal** activates, allowing the player to travel to the next era.
+Once all puzzles/interactions in a room are completed, a **portal** activates, allowing the player to travel to the next era.

 ---